East West Bancorp Inc. (EWBC) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for EWBC is $68.82, which is $19.7 above the current price.
-The public float for EWBC is 139.79M and currently, short sellers hold a 2.58% ratio of that float.
-The average trading volume of EWBC on April 14, 2023 was 1.58M shares.
+The average price predicted for East West Bancorp Inc. (EWBC) by analysts is $68.82, which is $15.81 above the current market price.
+The public float for EWBC is 139.79M, and at present, short sellers hold a 2.58% of that float.
+On April 19, 2023, the average trading volume of EWBC was 1.60M shares.

 EWBC’s Market Performance

-EWBC stock saw a decrease of -0.15% in the past week, with a monthly decline of -6.66% and a quarterly a decrease of -23.29%.
-The volatility ratio for the week is 3.03%, and the volatility levels for the last 30 days are 5.49% for East West Bancorp Inc. (EWBC).
-The simple moving average for the past 20 days is -3.50% for EWBC’s stock, with a -23.11% simple moving average for the past 200 days.
+EWBC stock saw a decrease of -0.67% in the past week, with a monthly decline of -2.95% and a quarterly a decrease of -22.58%.
+The volatility ratio for the week is 4.20%, and the volatility levels for the last 30 days are 4.74% for East West Bancorp Inc. (EWBC).
+The simple moving average for the last 20 days is -2.77% for EWBC’s stock, with a simple moving average of -22.85% for the last 200 days.

 Analysts’ Opinion of EWBC